Tecno Camon 17

-Tecno Camon 17, Tecno Camon 17P and Tecno Camon 17 Pro are Android-based smartphones manufactured, released and marketed by Tecno Mobile as part of Tecno Camon 17 series.
+Tecno Camon 17, Tecno Camon 17P and Tecno Camon 17 Pro are Android-based smartphones manufactured, released and marketed by the Chinese brand Tecno Mobile as part of Tecno Camon 17 series.
 The devices were unveiled during an event held on 6 May 2021 as successors to Tecno Camon 16 series.

-The Camon 17, Camon 17P and Camon 17 Pro is an upgraded version of Camon 16 series, coming with different features, including the OS, camera, design and storage.
-The phone has received generally favorable reviews, with critics mostly noting the bigger battery and fast charging capacity.
+The Camon 17, Camon 17P and Camon 17 Pro are the upgraded versions of Camon 16 series, coming with different features, including the OS, camera, design and storage.
+The phones have received generally favorable reviews, with critics mostly noting the bigger battery and fast charging capacity.

 Specifications

 Hardware

-The Camon 17 feature a 720p resolution with an 20:9 aspect ratio, while the Camon 17P and Camon 17 Pro features a 1080p resolution.
-Camon 17 feature a display size of 6.6-inches, while the Camon 17P and Camon 17 Pro features a display size of 6.8-inches.
-Camon 17 and Camon17P comes with a MediaTek Helio G85 SoC, while the Camon 17 Pro comes with MediaTek Helio G95 SoC.
+The Camon 17 feature a 720p resolution display unit with a 20:9 aspect ratio, while the Camon 17P and Camon 17 Pro feature a 1080p resolution display.
+Camon 17 features a display size of 6.6-inches, while the Camon 17P and Camon 17 Pro feature a display size of 6.8-inches.
+Camon 17 and Camon17P come with a MediaTek Helio G85 SoC, while the Camon 17 Pro comes with MediaTek Helio G95 SoC.
 The Camon 17 comes with 4/6 GB of RAM, the Camon 17P comes with 6 GB of RAM, while the Camon 17 Pro comes with 8 GB of RAM.
-Camon 17 and Camon 17P comes with 128 GB storage, while Camon 17 Pro comes with 256 GB storage.
-All of the device feature the ability to use a microSD card to expand the storage to a maximum of 256 GB.
-All the device come with the battery capacity of 5000 mAh.
-The Camon 17 and Camon 17P supports fast charging of 18 watt, while the Camon 17 Pro supports fast charging of 25 watt.
-Camon 17 feature a triple rear camera with a 48-megapixel main camera, 2-megapixel bokeh lens, and an AI sensor, it feature an 8-megapixel front camera.
-The Camon 17P feature a quad camera with a 64-megapixel main camera, 2-megapixel macro lens, 2-megapixel bokeh lens and an AI sensor, it feature a 16-megapixel front camera.
-The Camon 17 Pro feature a quad camera with a 64-megapixel main camera, 8-megapixel wide-angle camera, 2-megapixel bokeh and 2-megapixel monochrome sensor, it feature a 48-megapixel front camera.
-Camon 17 Pro can shoot 4K content at 30fps, 1080p at either 60fps or 30fps and 720p at 30fps.
+Camon 17 and Camon 17P come with 128 GB storage, while Camon 17 Pro comes with 256 GB storage.
+All of the devices feature the ability to use a microSD card to expand the storage to a maximum of 256 GB.
+All the devices come with the battery capacity of 5000 mAh.
+The Camon 17 and Camon 17P support fast charging of 18 watt, while the Camon 17 Pro supports fast charging of 25 watt.
+Camon 17 features a triple rear camera with a 48-megapixel main camera, 2-megapixel bokeh lens with an AI sensor, and an 8-megapixel front camera.
+The Camon 17P is equipped with a quad camera with a 64-megapixel main camera, 2-megapixel macro lens, 2-megapixel bokeh lens and an AI sensor, and a 16-megapixel front camera.
+The Camon 17 Pro features a quad rear camera with a 64-megapixel main camera, 8-megapixel wide-angle camera, 2-megapixel bokeh and 2-megapixel monochrome sensor and it also features a 48-megapixel front camera.
+Camon 17 Pro can shoot 4K videos at 30fps, 1080p at either 60fps or 30fps and 720p at 30fps.